Michael-F-Ellis/TransLily/README.md

 TransLily Documentation (version 0.1)

-All of the following is available from the online help in the program
+All of the following topics are in the online help in the program

 LICENSE